gzweigle/open-hybrid-piano/HELP.md

 I put quite a bit of effort into making the design as foolproof as possible.
 However, when things do not work, it can be frustrating.
 The list below covers possible issues and how to resolve.

+Before building boards take a look at any pending hardware changes or known problems in [Issues](https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues).
+If there is a known hardware problem, it is better to understand it before spending money on making a piano.

+Similarly, if the piano is not working properly, check if the symptoms are covered in the [Issues](https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues) list.
+This could provide help in fixing.

 In addition to the list below, another source of help: since starting the project, I have been documenting progress in YouTube videos.
 A file with links to all videos is in the [documentation/](documentation/) directory.
 These videos are a historical source of information that could be helpful when trying to debug problems.

-Also, check if a problem is covered in the [Issues](https://github.com/gzweigle/DIY-Grand-Digital-Piano/issues).
-Open a new issue for problems that could be bugs or a circuit board schematic error.

 There are a couple of piano forums and also the https://forum.pjrc.com/ that could be good sources for information and questions.